Electric aircraft: Vertical flight

 For a tethered device such as an air observation platform, it is possible to run the power up the tether.
 In an attempt to create a more practical solution than the clumsy balloons then in use, the Austro-Hungarian Petróczy-Kármán-Žurovec PKZ-1 electric-powered helicopter was flown in 1917.
-It had a specially-designed 190 hp continuous-rated electric motor made by Austro-Daimler and received its power up a cable from a ground-based DC generator.
-However electric motors were not yet powerful enough for such applications and the motor burned out after only a few flights.
+It had a specially designed 190 hp continuous-rated electric motor made by Austro-Daimler that was powered by a cable connected to a DC generator on the ground.
+However, electric motors were not yet powerful enough for such applications and the motor burned out after only a few flights.

 In 1964, William C. Brown at Raytheon flew a model helicopter that received all of the power needed for flight by microwave power transmission.

 The world's first large-scale all-electric tilt-rotor was the AgustaWestland Project Zero unmanned aerial vehicle technology demonstrator, which performed unmanned tethered fights on ground power in June 2011, less than six months after the company gave the official go-ahead.

 The first free-flying electric helicopter was the Solution F/Chretien Helicopter, developed by Pascal Chretien in Venelles, France.
 It went from computer-aided design concept on September 10, 2010, to first flight in August 2011, in under a year.

 In September 2016, Martine Rothblatt and Tier1 Engineering successfully tested an electric-powered helicopter.
 The five minute flight reached an altitude of 400 ft with a peak speed of 80 kn.
 The Robinson R44 helicopter was modified with two three-phase permanent magnet synchronous YASA Motors, weighing 100 lb, plus 11 Lithium polymer batteries from Brammo weighing 1100 lb.
 It later flew for 20 minutes in 2016.

 On December 7, 2018, Tier 1 Engineering flew an electric, battery-powered R44 over 30 nmi at 80 kn and an altitude of 800 ft, setting a Guinness World Record for the farthest distance.

 In June 2017, Airbus presented its CityAirbus, an electrically powered VTOL aircraft demonstrator.
 The multirotor aircraft is intended to carry four passengers, with a pilot initially and to become self-piloted when regulations allow.
 Its first unmanned flight was scheduled for the end of 2018 with manned flights planned to follow in 2019.
 Type certification and commercial introduction are planned for 2023.

 Ingenuity, the NASA small uncrewed aerial system (sUAS) which flew on Mars in 2021 to become the first extraterrestrial aircraft, has a single pair of coaxial rotors.
 The Dragonfly rotorcraft lander should be the second aircraft and rotorcraft to operate on another astronomical object than Earth.
 It should be flying in the atmosphere of Titan starting around 2034.
 The VTOL capabilities is incorporated in order to move the lander and its sensors at various locations farther from the landing site.